On SkipGram Word Embedding Models with Negative Sampling: Unified Framework and Impact of Noise Distributions: Experiments

-We select the NER task as a real NLP application to compare the WCC models.
-The CoNLL-2003 English benchmark dataset \citep{SangM03} is used for this task, which consists of Reuters newswire articles that are tagged with four entity types (person, location, organization, and miscellaneous).
+\textbf{Named entity recognition (NER)}: We select the NER task as a real NLP application to compare the WCC models.
+The CoNLL-2003 English benchmark data set \cite{SangM03} is used for this task, which consists of Reuters newswire articles that are tagged with four entity types (person, location, organization, and miscellaneous).
 The objective of this task is to identify these entities in the input text.
-With learned word embeddings as input, we trained a CNN-BiLSTM-CRF model described in \cite{ma2016end}.
+With the learned word embeddings as input, we trained a CNN-BiLSTM-CRF model described in \cite{ma2016end}.